October 22, 2025

 Karat is like having a contract interviewing team on standby.
 They run everything, and you get the results.
 It’s built for large orgs that need hundreds of consistent interviews per month, not for bootstrapped startups.

-28. Replit + Zoom: Replit Plus Zoom.
-Build Your Own Interview Stack
+28. Replit + Zoom: Build Your Own Interview Stack

 Pros